pranabekka/pranabekka.github.io/content/drafts/soupault-intro-old.md

 {% end %}

 In our `index.md` file,
-we're using a div with the id `main-index`, so we want an index view that applies to `div#main-index`.
+we're using a div with the id "main-index", so we want an index view that applies to "div#main-index".

 ```
 [index.views.main]